When adopting a child, there are various steps in the adoption process. Be educated. Here is a step by step guide on how

 Before the birth of your baby, you will have to think about home preparation for your new child.
 This means doing everything required to make a new home safe, welcoming, and comfortable for a new child.

-This is also the step in the process where you would usually tell your close family and friends that you are adopting.
+This is also the step in the process where you would usually tell your close family and friends that you are adopting a child.
 It is important that you, as well as those you share your adoption with, understand that there are certain differences between sharing this news versus sharing news about a pregnancy.
 For example, some may be tempted to throw you a baby shower.
 However, it is advised that you proceed with caution, as the adoption is not final nor secure until the finalization step.
 Additionally, you should prepare yourself for the various types of questions and reactions you will receive when sharing your adoption news.

 You will receive a phone call notifying you that either the Birth Mother has gone into labor or your child has been born.
 Depending on your adoption plan with the Birth Mother, you may be able to be in hospital room or waiting room for your baby’s birth.
 It is important that you are aware of what happens at the hospital before, during and after the birth.

 If you are bringing your baby home from another state, you will need to complete the ICPC ("Interstate Compact on the Placement of Children") process.
 This can take anywhere from 8-14 days after the placement documents are signed.

 Once you are able to bring your child home, your adoption professional (or third-party attorney) will begin the process of petitioning for your adoption.
 Once this petition is submitted to the court and all necessary legal forms have been signed and submitted by yourselves, the Birth Parents, and all parties involved, it can then be finalized by the court.